ungive/discord-music-presence/README.md

 - For TIDAL users:
   - Shows a "Listen to this song" button
   - Shows all additional artists, not just the main one
+- For offline music players:
+  - Shows paused music in your status and optionally for how long it's paused
+  - Option to show a playing and/or paused icon instead of the player logo

 *If you think a feature is missing, feel free to open [an issue](https://github.com/ungive/discord-music-presence/issues/new/choose)!*